-- spastic CP which is the most common type of CP - the muscles are spastic or stiff because the damaged parts of the brain sends scrambled messages to the muscles
+This is the most common type of CP.
+The muscles are spastic or stiff because the damaged parts of the brain sends scrambled messages to the muscles.

-- dyskinetic CP - when there are abnormal involuntary movements or postures such as dystonia (frequent twisting or repetitive movements, or abnormal postures) and athetosis (uncontrolled extra movement particularly in the arms, hands and feet, and around the mouth)
+When there are abnormal involuntary movements or postures such as dystonia (frequent twisting or repetitive movements, or abnormal postures) and athetosis (uncontrolled extra movement particularly in the arms, hands and feet, and around the mouth).

-- ataxic CP (or ataxia) which is the least common type - children with ataxia have unsteady shaky movements or tremor and problems with balance
+This is the least common type.
+Children with ataxia have unsteady shaky movements or tremor and problems with balance.

 Effect of cerebral palsy on the ability to perform tasks

-Your therapist or doctor may use one of the following standardised scales to help you and others understand your child's level of functioning.
-There are links to documents under each classification system.
-Although written for health professionals, some families find these helpful.
+Your therapist or doctor may use a standardised scale to help you and others understand your child's level of functioning.

 What are some of the other problems for children with cerebral palsy?